Get Premium Access

 https://youtube.com/gruesomemagazine

 Every two weeks, Gruesome Magazine’s Decades of Horror 1980s podcast will cover another horror film from the 1980s.
-The next episode’s film in our Grue Believer Celebration Shenanigans month, as chosen by guest host Renee St. Aubin, will be The Beastmaster (1982).
-Let’s do it!
+The next episode’s film, chosen by Crystal, will be Prom Night (1980)!
+Jamie Lee Curtis stars in her third of five horror films released 1978-1981.
+Slasher time, everyone!

 Please let them know how they’re doing!
 They want to hear from you – the coolest, grooviest fans – so leave them a message or comment on the Gruesome Magazine Youtube channel, on the Gruesome Magazine website, or email the Decades of Horror 1980s podcast hosts at feedback@gruesomemagazine.com.